xunil17/ShengJi/README.md

 Goal is for the Defenders to score 80 points
 Goal is for Attackers to prevent scoring 80 points

-If defenders win, they rank up
+If attackers win, they rank up
-If attackers win, they become defenders
+If defenders win, they become attackers

 Random rules below:
+You can play pairs (two of the same card) and all others must follow by playing pairs All Jokers, the current Trump Number, and Trump Suit are all considered Trump